tajroshith/ansible_nginx/README.md

 ![](Screenshot.jpg)
 ## Securing files

-We have used "nginx.vars" file to pass the variables as a plain text, to overcome this we can encrypt the files with a password.
-Ansible-vault encrypts variables and files so you can protect sensitive content such as passwords or keys rather than leaving it visible as plaintext in playbooks.
+Here i encrypt the contents of "nginx.vars" via ansible-vault inorder to prevent the variables to be passed as plain text.
+Ansible-vault encrypts variables and files so you can protect sensitive content such as passwords or keys.

 To encrypt a file, we use the ansible-vault command
 ```sh